geogebra/solver-engine/README.md

 It uses a [Gitlab cluster agent](https://docs.gitlab.com/ee/user/clusters/agent/install/) to communicate to the cluster.

 The second job in this stage is `undeploy`.
-It can only be triggered manually and will undo the above steps in reverse order.
+It is automatically triggered when the feature branch is deleted so should not need to be triggered manually.